NREL/dencity-gem/README.md

 ```
 If no analysis_id is specified in the *upload_structure* call, the gem will attempt to use the analysis_id stored in the @analysis client variable (which is set automatically by a previous analysis upload).

-If you do not need to modify the structure before upload, you can pass in the path to the .json file directly:
+If you do not need to modify the structure before upload, you can pass in the path to the JSON file directly:
 ```ruby
 structure_response = d.upload_structure(<user_defined_id>, <analysis_id>, <structure_file_path>)
 ```